You are here

 Sex work, gender, and mobility in early modern Japan

 Radiant in silks and housed in luxurious pleasure quarters, urban courtesans inspired innumerable playwrights, artists, and fashion fads in Japan between the 17th and 19th centuries.
-Until recently, these women—who sometimes included the iconic, artistically-accomplished geisha—were also the center of scholarly attention.
+Until recently, these women—who sometimes included the iconic, artistically-accomplished geisha—have also been at the center of scholarly attention around prositution in Japan.

 What really bothered authorities, said Stanley, was the spatial mobility of young women who moved far from their parents' homes in order to work in the sex industry.
 To many, prostitutes were an example of a larger problem—the traditional social order turned topsy-turvy by market forces.

 The rise of prostitution in Japan